marnav4310/Arnav_BlueStampPortfolio/index.md

 <!--<![Headstone Image]()>
   -->
 # Final Milestone
+<iframe width="560" height="315" src="https://www.youtube.com/embed/K-nR3v7Td8Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For my final milestone, I was able to make the hexapod complete a series of motions like a little dance or waving one leg, but the main one I was focusing on was the Cupid Shuffle Dance.
 To make the hexapod do the Cupid Shuffle, I had to code every single motion, like moving to the right or raising one leg.
 One of the issues I faced was coding in Arduino since Arduino uses a variant of C++, and I've never used C++ before.
 However, C++ and Java are pretty similar, so I was able to learn C++ pretty quickly.
 Another issue I faced was finding the exact values that I had to assign for each motion.
 Since the series of motions is very complex, and I have to specify the value for each of the legs in each motion, I had to assign a lot of values to get the motions exactly how I wanted them.

-I also had a bit of a hard time coding the motions of the robot so that it would be synced to the music because a slight value error in the code, could cause the rest of the dance to not be synced.
+I also had a bit of a hard time coding the motions of the robot so that it would be synced to the music because a slight value error in the code could cause the rest of the dance to not be synced.

 For this milestone, I also added another baseboard and Velcro straps with which I can strap the battery so that the battery is not hanging loose and is securely attached to the robot.
 One issue I faced with the Velcro was how sticky the adhesive was because it made the Velcro very hard to work with.
 I ended up not removing the plastic covering the adhesive so that I didn't have to work with the sticky part.
 I also had a hard time finding the right standoffs to attach the baseboard.
 Since the extra baseboard was not part of the kit, I had to find my own standoffs, but I ended up just using M3 standoffs again.